Back to blog

 The retry matrix

-Before adding a retry, decide if it is safe:
+Before adding a retry, pause and decide whether it is safe:

 OperationRetry?Why